aryokorico/Expedia_hotel_EDA/README.md

-# Expedia Hotel Exploratory Data Analysis
+# Expedia Hotel Data Analysis

 Hi there!
 I use the Expedia Hotel dataset competition with an approach of marketing analytics